Synthetixio/SIPs/content/sccp/sccp-252.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Lower the `maxTokenAmount` on the LUSD Wrapper to 0, from 100m LUSD currently, and decrease the `burnFeeRate`, currently at 5%, by 20 bp every week until the latter reaches zero.
+- Lower the `maxTokenAmount` on the LUSD Wrapper to 0, from 100m LUSD currently
+- Lower the `burnFeeRate`, currently at 5%, by 20 bp every week until the latter reaches zero.
 Note that the `burnFeeRate` will cease to be decreased every week should the amount wrapped reach zero.

 ## Abstract